COSMETIC TATTOOING

 Have had a COVID vaccine, been on antibiotics, or steroids in the past 2 weeks

-Are on any blood thinning / anti-coagulant medication, Omegas, or herbal/green/detox teas.
+Have used any blood thinning / anti-coagulant medication, Omegas, or herbal/green/detox teas in the past 48 hours.

 Does cosmetic tattooing hurt?